textileio/storage-js-basic-demo/README.md

-# ETH Storage Basic Demo
+# Basic Storage Demos

-Sign in with Ethereum and start storing data on [Filecoin](https://filecoin.io) via Textile's [`@textile/eth-storage`](https://github.com/textileio/storage-js) SDK!
+Sign in with Ethereum or NEAR to start storing data on [Filecoin](https://filecoin.io) via Textile's [`@textile/eth-storage`](https://github.com/textileio/storage-js) SDK!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It provides a minimal demo/example for integrating `@textile/eth-storage` into a React-based app.
+It provides a minimal demo/example for integrating `@textile/eth-storage` and/or `@textile/near-storage` into a React-based app.
 No experience with smart contracts or blockchain required.

 ## Available Scripts